-As you may know (or not), I’m a great fan of actress Margaret Lockwood.
-She was a very famous British actress in the 40’s, a “Gainsborough Pictures’ Queen”, and starred in many great movies such as The Lady Vanishes, The Wicked Lady, Cast a Dark Shadow and many more.
-However, today, I won’t talk to you about one of her films, but about a Julia Lockwood’s film.
-Of course, she is Margaret’s daughter, also known as “Toots” and was an actress too.
-She is now retired from the profession.
-Julia Lockwood doesn’t have a filmography as big as her mother’s, and the movie I’ll review today, Please Turn Over, is, I think, one of her most important.
+As you may know (or not), I’m a great fan of Margaret Lockwood.
+She was a very famous British actress in the 40’s, a “Gainsborough Pictures’ Queen”, and starred in many great movies such as The Lady Vanishes, The Wicked Lady, Cast a Dark Shadow, etc. However, today, I won’t talk to you about one of her films but about a Julia Lockwood’s film.
+As you may have guessed, she is indeed Margaret’s daughter, also known as “Toots”.
+She is now retired from the acting profession.
+Julia Lockwood doesn’t have a filmography as big as her mother’s, and the movie I’ll review today, Please Turn Over, is, I believe, one of her most important.
 Of course, this is just a hypothesis, because it’s the only one I’ve seen.
 Well, from what I’ve read, it seems to be.
-I thought first of reviewing a movie that I have seen many times before, that I know very well and that I love very much, but, instead, I decided to go with this one that I saw, for the first time, last week.
-The reason why I chose this film is because I really enjoyed it and, as it is not a very well-known film, I wanted to “spread the word”, make you discover a little gem.
+I thought first of reviewing a movie that I have seen many times before, that I know very well and that I love very much, but, instead, I decided to go with this one that I only saw last week for the first time.
+The reason why I chose it is because I really enjoyed it and, as it is not a very well-known film, I wanted to “spread the word”, make you discover a little gem.

 Margaret and Julia Lockwood

-Please Turn Over was directed by Gerald Thomas in 1959 and it featured some great British actors and actresses that I discovered for the first time by watching this film: Julia Lockwood, Ted Ray, Jean Kent, Leslie Phillips, Joan Sims, Tim Seely, Dylis Laye, Lionel Jeffries and more.
+Please Turn Over is 1959’s film directed by Gerald Thomas and features some great British actors and actresses that I discovered for the first time by watching this film: Julia Lockwood, Ted Ray, Jean Kent, Leslie Phillips, Joan Sims, Tim Seely, Dylis Laye, Lionel Jeffries and more.
 The plot goes like this: Josephine “Jo” Halliday is a young 17 years old girl.
 She works in a hairdressing salon and lives in an ordinary little town with her family.
-Jo has a great imagination and, every night, instead of going out with her friends, she retreats in her room and write a novel.
+Jo has a great imagination and, every night, instead of going out with her friends, she retreats to her room and writes a novel.
 The book, Naked Revolt, is published and becomes a bestseller immediately on the first day.
 The books tell the story of Blanche, a young girl who, on her 17 birthday discover some terrible secrets about her family, some adultery business you know.
 The problem is, readers think that Josephine Holliday is telling them the truth about her own family, that the characters are representations of her mother, father, aunt, the doctor and her mother’s driving instructor.

-Please Turn Over is not what I would name an “Oscar-winning picture”, it’s not the greatest movie of all times, but it can certainly be a favourite for those who love British cinema like me or simply for those who love movies.
+Please Turn Over is not what I would name an “Oscar-winning picture”.
+It’s not the greatest movie of all times, but it can certainly be a favourite for those who love British cinema like me or simply for those who love movies.
 It’s what I call a great “Friday night movie”, a movie you can watch on a lazy day, just to have a good time and a good laugh.
 I just talked to you about Julia Lockwood, but the other actors all bring a lot of good in this film.
-In this picture, they are all hilarious in their own way, playing some very eccentric, wacky and original characters.
-It’s one of those films where we have difficulty to say who is our favourite character because they are all so interesting.
-The most important is that they complete each others and they make a marvellous team together.
+They are all hilarious in their own way, playing some very eccentric, wacky and original characters.
+It’s one of those films where we have difficulty to say who is our favourite character because they are all so interesting and perfectly complete each other.
 Ted Ray, who played Edward Halliday, is maybe the actor that makes me laugh the most in this film.
-His character always over reacts and, even when he tries to be serious, he turned out to be a little ridiculous.
-Jean Kent also was a marvellous actress and brings a lot to the comic aspect of this film.
+His character always overreacts and, even when he tries to be serious, he turned out to be a little ridiculous.
+Jean Kent also was a marvelous actress and brings a lot to the comic aspect of this film.
 One of my favourite scenes is when she’s taking her driving lessons.
 She is a really bad driver and the driving instructor is terribly desperate by this hopeless case.
 However, she believes she’s doing a great job and drives with a big smile on her face.
 This film also has some great dialogues and is composed of many little funny moments that make it a real treat.
-I can think of this scene when Edward wants to go to the bathroom in the morning and hurry himself so he can access to it before his step sister.
+I can think of this scene when Edward wants to go to the bathroom in the morning and hurries so he can access to it before his step sister.
 Unfortunately for him, when he arrives, she is here before him and enters in the bathroom.
 Here, she does her morning exercises.
-What’s funny about this, is that we learn, later, that this happens every morning.
-Ted Ray reaction also worth a million in this scene.
+The fun about this is that we learn, later, that this happens every morning.
+Ted Ray’s reaction also worths a million in this scene.

 If you haven’t seen this film yet, I hope this review convinced you to do so and that you’ll add it to your “must watch list”.
-I promise, you won’t regret it.
-Well, you know me, if I wouldn’t have liked this film, I wouldn’t have written an article about it because, here at The Wonderful World of Cinema, I only write about stuff I like.
+I promise you won’t regret it.
+Well, you know me, if I wouldn’t have liked this film, I wouldn’t have written an article about it because, here at The Wonderful World of Cinema, I celebrate films.